-Evaluations are limited by benchmark availability.
-As models evolve, there is a need to create benchmarks that can measure progress on new generative capabilities.
-However, creating new benchmarks through human annotations is slow and expensive, restricting comprehensive evaluations for any capability.
-We introduce \sys{}, a framework that methodically leverages large language models (LLMs) to automate benchmark creation for complex capabilities while inherently ensuring data and metric quality. \sys{} decomposes the benchmark creation process into planning, generation, data verification, and evaluation, each of which is executed by an LLM agent.
-These agents interact with each other and utilize human-in-the-loop feedback from benchmark developers to explicitly improve and flexibly control data diversity and quality.
-We use \sys{} to create benchmarks to evaluate capabilities related to planning and constraint satisfaction during text generation.
-We then use these benchmarks to study seven state-of-the-art models and extract new insights on common failure modes and model differences.
+Evaluation insights are limited by the availability of high-quality benchmarks.
+As models evolve, there is a need to create benchmarks that can measure progress on new and complex generative capabilities.
+However, manually creating new benchmarks is slow and expensive, restricting comprehensive evaluations for any capability.
+We introduce \sys{}, a multi-agent framework that methodically leverages large language models (LLMs) to automate evaluation benchmark creation while inherently ensuring data and (evaluation) metric quality. \sys{} decomposes the benchmark creation process into planning, generation, verification, and evaluation, each of which is orchestrated via LLM agents.
+These agents interact with each other and utilize feedback from benchmark developers to improve and flexibly control data diversity and quality.
+We use \sys{} to create benchmarks to evaluate capabilities related to planning, constraint satisfaction, and causal reasoning spanning both language and vision modalities.
+We then use these benchmarks to study state-of-the-art models and extract new insights into common failure modes and model differences.